bgallag6/specFit/README.md

 If `mpiexec` is installed, some of the code runs in parallel using all available processors.
 To force usage of only one processor, use

 ```
-make tiff N=1
+make jpg N=1
 # or
 make fits N=1
 ```

 ## 2. Using your own data

 To use this library, a pre-processing program must create `dataCube.npy`, `timestamps.npy`, and `exposures.npy`.
-It is suggested that a user starts by modifying `preProcessDemo.py`, which generates test TIFF files and then creates the needed `.npy` files.
+It is suggested that a user starts by modifying `preProcessDemo.py`, which generates test JPG files and then creates the needed `.npy` files.
 After modifying this file, all of the processing steps can be executed using

 ```
 make demo